tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 origin name, that origin name is used.
 If the origin_info field contains multiple origin names, the client selects the single origin name that presented the challenge.
-If the origin_info field is empty, the encrypted message uses a special value, defined in {{encrypt-origin}}.
+If the origin_info field is empty, the encrypted message is the empty string "".

 The HTTP authentication challenge also SHOULD contain the following additional attribute: